dayanMichelle/dailyJournal/README.md

 - Post your ideas
 - Post your experience
-- ✨ Your friend ✨
+- ✨Is Your friend ✨

 ![image](https://github.com/dayanMichelle/dailyJournal/blob/main/demo.gif)

 ## Features